IBS and having fun

 Work has taken over and there is no balance between work and play.

-And her digestive system and sleep have been affected – making life even more challenging.
+Her digestion and sleep have been affected – making life even more challenging.

 What about you?